History of National Entrepreneur's Day

-Jean-Baptiste Say said, “The entrepreneur shifts economic resources out of an area of lower and into an area of higher productivity and greater yield.”
+Jean-Baptiste Say: “The entrepreneur shifts economic resources out of an area of lower and into an area of higher productivity and greater yield.”

 National Entrepreneur's Day Activities

-Whether you know an entrepreneur and want to celebrate their accomplishments or admire an industry leader for their work – help spread the word about National Entrepreneur Day and why it’s a day we all can celebrate.
+Whether you know an entrepreneur and want to celebrate their accomplishments, or admire an industry leader for their work, help spread the word about National Entrepreneur's Day and why it’s a day we all can celebrate.

 Why We Love National Entrepreneur's Day

 The more the merrier when it comes to employment, and as more small businesses form, more jobs become available.